elixir-no-nels/ehos-python/docs/index.md

 EHOS is implemented in python 3, uses HTCondor for job scheduling, and using openstack for the virtual compute generation.
+It is possible to spread the workload across multiple openstack project/regions/solutions to ensure full scalability.
 The long time goal is it to support additional virtulisation backends including AWS and VmWare.

 This system was implemented on CentOS 7, using the openstack